 During the revision, the section 4 - 'animal and vegetable oils' was excluded from the original weighting scheme of the sections 0 to 8 in the SITC.
 This section is statistically insignificant and therefore it is not included in the survey anymore.
-However, the survey publishes statistically significant divisions of the section 7 - 'machinery and transport equipment' as divisions 74, 77, 78 for exports, and divisions 74, 75, 77, and 78 for imports.
+However, the survey publishes statistically significant divisions of the section 7 - 'machinery and transport equipment' as divisions 74, 75, 77, and 78 for imports.